oallelsefailo/milestone-duck-hunt/README.md

 # Duck Hunt Game

-This project is a milestone project developed for a coding bootcamp.
+This project is the milestone 1 projet bootcamp.
 The Duck Hunt game is built using HTML, CSS, jQuery, and JavaScript.

 ## Table of Contents